-The accused may represent him or herself or may ask another member of the law school student body or the elected defense counsel to act as representation at the hearing.
+The accused may represent themselves or may ask another member of the law school student body or the Student Defender to act as representation at the hearing.
 All cases brought before the Court will be prosecuted and defended by members of the student body.

-The prosecutor and the accused may present any relevant information, including witness testimony.
+The Prosecutor and the accused may present any relevant information, including witness testimony.